kabashi/kabashi.github.io/src/vita.md

 ## Events (recent)

  - [**In Preparation** / **coming soon**]: [The fourth shared task for “Translation Inference Across Dictionaries” (TIAD 2021)](https://tiad2021.unizar.es/).
 In conjunction with the third conference on [“Language, Data and Knowledge (LDK 2021)”](http://2021.ldk-conf.org/) in Zaragoza, Spain, on September 1, 2021.
-Organized in cooperation with *Jorge Gracia*, University of Zaragoza, Spain, *Ilan Kernerman*, K Dictionaries, Tel Aviv, Israel, and *Noam Ordan*, University of Haifa, Israel.
+Organized in cooperation with *Jorge Gracia*, University of Zaragoza, Spain, and *Ilan Kernerman*, K Dictionaries, Tel Aviv, Israel.

  - See [more events](https://www.besim-kabashi.net/events.html).